HerdingMediumPortugal

 Temperament & Personality

-This breed tends to suit homes looking for a intelligent, devoted, lively companion, with daily rhythms shaped by high energy, moderate barking, and moderate drooling.
+This breed tends to suit homes looking for a exceptionally intelligent, lively, devoted companion, with daily rhythms shaped by high energy, moderate to high barking, and low drooling.

 Coat type